GMOD/bbi-js/README.md

 Accepts an object containing either

-* path - uses the LocalFile class in this repo
+* path - path to a local file, uses
-* url - uses the RemoteFile class in this repo
+* url - path to a url
-* filehandle - accepts some custom file handle class that you provide
+* filehandle - a filehandle instance that you can implement as a custom class yourself. path and url are based on https://www.npmjs.com/package/filehandle

 ### BigWig